Nk125/Sulphur/README.md

 ### Requirements

-Extract all .zip in their respective folder!
+Extract all .zip in their respective folder! (in the root folder, /include and /include/stealer)

 libssl and libcrypto required by client (to enable HTTPS requests), or build/download OpenSSL for Windows (You can download precompiled binaries)